 This is for the extension of Scottish Government exercise guidelines but not a return to Handball.
-The updated Scottish government advice means from 13/07/2020 it is possible for outdoor recreational Handball related drills to take place using your own equipment with group of up to 15 people from 5 households (3 households and 8 people if shielding).
-For Children U18 there has been a reduction in restrictions for sporting activities.
-There are different guidelines for this age group detailed below.
+The updated Scottish government advice means from 30/07/2020 it is possible for outdoor recreational Handball related drills to take place using your own equipment with group of up to 15 people from 5 households .
+For Children U18 there are different guidelines for this age group detailed in the document.
 This must be in line with the Scottish Government public health guidelines.

 Handball Outdoor Activity for Adults

 - A group of players up to 15 people from 5 households can meet

 - You must bring your own Handball

 - You can pass Handballs within the group